 Air fryer pumpkin fries, are savory-sweet and made crispy in the air fryer with a little oil, a baking “pie” pumpkin, and are seasoned just right with cumin, turmeric, and smoked paprika.
 Serve with your favorite sauces for a seasonal side dish or festive treat.

 Did you know that you could make pumpkin fries in the air fryer?
 Had you ever even heard of pumpkin fries?
 Well if you have never heard of such a thing then you are not alone!
+You can certainly make fries with any type of hard winter squash – even butternut squash fries!

 Until a friend of mine mentioned that they were looking forward to pumpkin fries this fall, I had never even given them any thought!
 But oh my goodness, I was really missing out!
 Of course, I already knew about basic french fries from russet potatoes, sweet potato fries made out of sweet potatoes, and even zucchini fries, – but never did I ever realize that you could make these tasty, curvy, crispy, pumpkin fries out of a…pumpkin!